javascript-tutorial/en.javascript.info/1-js/09-async/03-promise-chaining/article.md

 });
 ```

-...But that's a totally different thing.
+What we did here is just several handlers to one promise.
+They don't pass the result to each other, instead they process it idependantly.

 Here's the picture (compare it with the chaining above):

 ![](promise-then-many.png)

 All `.then` on the same promise get the same result -- the result of that promise.
 So in the code above all `alert` show the same: `1`.
-There is no result-passing between them.

 In practice we rarely need multiple handlers for one promise.
 Chaining is used much more often.